-- Be non-discriminatory to any eligible applicant regardless of race, color, creed, national or ethnic origin, gender, disability, religion, disabled veteran, veteran of the Vietnam era, age, or citizenship status (except in those special circumstances permitted or mandated by law). - Increase prospective students' opportunities. - 3.
+- Be non-discriminatory to any eligible applicant regardless of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, disabled veteran, veteran of the Vietnam era, or citizenship status (except in those special circumstances permitted or mandated by law). - 2.
+Increase prospective students' opportunities. - 3.
 Guide the implementation of all activities.